-We started with a small group of people that felt the urgency of our climate situation required the involvement of our cities.
-Over the last year and half we have grown.
-We have teams active in more than a dozen cities across Canada and we are growing.
+We started with a small group of people who felt that the urgency of our climate situation required the involvement of our cities.
+Over the last three years we have grown.
+We have teams active in more than a dozen cities across Canada and we are expanding.
 Everyone has heard the saying Think Global, Act Local, and this is exactly what we are about.

 Cities make decisions and spend money on food whether they are catering a workshop or council meeting, or funding food to be served at a community event.
 At the same time many cities have already put together a climate action plan.
 Those plans focus largely on transportation, fossil fuel and infrastructure changes.
 All these plans take time and money to implement.
 Changing food choices in one area that has a big impact, can be actioned quickly, but is often missed.